 Many factors influence the results of the analysis, and they are not always a cause for concern and further examination:

-The norm of LDH in the body and interpretation of the analysis
+Norm of LDH in the body and interpretation of the analysis

-The first indicates a problem with the heart, kidneys, and red blood cells;
+The first indicates a problem with the heart, kidneys and red blood cells;

 The second is found mainly in cardiomyocytes and erythrocytes;